controlledlag/controlledlag.github.io/essays/Code.md

   - Coding
 ---

-  1Software engineering is a very broad subject.
+  Software engineering is a very broad subject.
 For me personally I cannot definitively say exactly what my main focus would be in this general field.
 I have too much in mind to just choose one.
 My degree is in security science but I have interest in things other than just security.
 For example one thing that has caught my interest lately is the cloud.

   When I first heard about the cloud I instantly new this would be a critical thing to understand.
 It is easy to see that now especially when a lot of companies now a days are relying on the cloud for there software needs.
 I’m hoping to learn one of the two major cloud computing styles from Microsoft and Amazon.
 Preferable Microsoft so I could be more marketable for DOD occupations.
 I want to be able to set up applications and websites from the cloud and be able to trouble shoot frequent basic issues.